zenseact/zmbt-framework/docs/dsl-reference/expressions.md

 Bind type-specific operator handler to function

-Expression Overload(f, op) instructs f to use operator op on invocation instead of the default generic.
+Expression Overload(op, f) instructs f to use operator op on invocation instead of the default generic.

 Operator parameter singleton can be referenced with string key